Movable IRS-Aided ISAC Systems: Joint Beamforming and Position Optimization: Simulation Results

 \subsection{Convergence Performance}

-In this section, we evaluate the convergence performance of Algorithm 3 under different scenarios.
-Figure 3 illustrates the convergence performance of Algorithm 3 with varying numbers of CUs and targets.
-It can be observed that a larger number of targets or CUs leads to an increased number of iterations required for convergence.
-In particular, when $K_t=K_c=2$, Algorithm 3 converges within 3 iterations, whereas when $K_t=K_c=3$, 6 iterations are needed to reach convergence.
+In this section, we evaluate the convergence performance of Algorithm 3 with different system parameters.
+Figure 3 illustrates the convergence performance of Algorithm 3 with varying numbers of CUs, targets, and MIRS elements.
+It can be observed that with same number of MIRS elements, a larger number of targets or CUs leads to an increased number of iterations required for convergence.
+In particular, when $N=72$ and $K_t=K_c=2$, Algorithm 3 converges within 5 iterations, whereas when $K_t=K_c=3$, 7 iterations are needed to reach convergence.
 Moreover, as the number of CUs or targets increases, the optimized transmit power also increases, since more communication and sensing threshold constraints need to be satisfied.
-In Fig. 4, we examine the convergence performance of the proposed MIRS under both element-wise and array-wise control schemes, while Table II compares the corresponding execution time and achieved transmit power.
-The results show that although MIRS with element-wise control achieves a lower transmit power, it requires more iterations to converge.
-This is because the large number of inequality constraints leads to substantial computational overhead in each Riemannian gradient calculation of Algorithm 2, leading to much higher execution time.
-In contrast, by employing array-wise control, both the number of inequality constraints and the dimension of the position variables to be optimized are reduced, enabling faster convergence with significantly lower computational cost and relatively low performance loss.
+Besides, by increasing the number of MIRS elements, the optimized transmit power decreases due to the increased DoFs that can be exploited.